Confused by complex code? Let our AI-powered Code Explainer demystify it for you. Try it out!

 There are two different approaches that are widely used for text summarization:

-In this tutorial, we will use HuggingFace's transformers library in Python to perform abstractive text summarization on any text we want.
+This tutorial will use HuggingFace's transformers library in Python to perform abstractive text summarization on any text we want.

-To get started, let's install the required libraries:
+Let's get started, installing the required libraries:

-pip3 install transformers torch
+pip3 install transformers torch sentencepiece

 The most straightforward way to use models in transformers is using the pipeline API: